back1992/mojitos/README.md

 ### controller

 The key concept Mojitos uses to serve pages is what it calls a controller.
 A controller has a one-to-one mapping to a URI.
-For example the URI "http://localhost:3000/@mojito_name/index" would execute the function "index" in the AMD module below (assuming the module file was found at _./mojits/mojit_name/controller.common.js_).
+For example the URI "http://localhost:3000/@mojito\_name/index" informs Mojitos to; load the module __mojit\_name__ and call the funciton __index__ (assuming the module file was found at _./mojits/mojit_name/controller.common.js_).

     define("mojit_name", {
         index: function(api) {